AlaskaAirlines/WC-Generator/template/README.md

 Open [localhost:8000](http://localhost:8000/)

 ### Testing

 Automated tests are required for every Auro component.
 See `.\test\[namespace]-[name].test.js` for the tests for this component.
 Run `npm test` to run the tests and check code coverage.
 Tests must pass and meet a certain coverage threshold to commit.
 See [the testing documentation](https://auro.alaskaair.com/support/tests) for more details.

+### Bundled assets

+Bundled assets are only generated in the remote and not merged back to this repo.
+To review and/or test a bundled asset locally, run `$ npm run bundler` to generate assets.

 ### Demo deployment